Riverview Learning Center (PARADE, CLIP, CHOICE)

 CLIP Program (Contracted Learning for Individual Pacing)

-The mission of CLIP is to provide an educational opportunity for students in grades 11-12 who are seeking an alternative way to earn a high school diploma.
-CLIP has been highly successful in graduating over 170 students as it starts its 17th year of existence.
+The mission of CLIP is to provide an educational opportunity for students in grades 9-12 who are seeking an alternative way to earn a high school diploma.
+CLIP has been highly successful in graduating students throughout its existence.

 Each student has a class schedule directly related to their student learning plan (graduation plan).
 This plan is developed by the CLIP certificated staff with student and parent input if so desired.
 Full-time CLIP students generally attend classes 8-12 hours each week.
 Parents provide 15-20 hours of monitoring assignment completion at home.
 Students are assessed each week in every class.